 Appreciate the Small Things

-A week or two away from home and all its comforts may help your teen appreciate all that home offers – a warm bed, a refrigerator full of snacks, a bathroom of one’s own, television, etc. A few weeks away at a summer camp may convince your teen that life at home isn’t all that bad.
-It's also possible that a summer camp for teens can help your child appreciate that all he really needs to be happy is a warm place to sleep, healthy food, the company of a few good friends, and a caring adult to help guide him through life.
+A week or two away from the comforts of home may help your teen appreciate some of the things we all may sometimes take for granted: a refrigerator full of snacks, a bathroom of one’s own, television, etc. This may help your teen to understand that life at home isn’t so bad, and that all they really need to be happy are a warm bed, healthy food, a few good friends, and a caring adult. and a caring adult to help guide him through life.

-It’s easy for kids to take parents for granted, and teens are especially talented at assuming mom and dad exist only for their convenience.
-But a teen that spends two weeks or four weeks away at summer camp may learn to appreciate all his parents do for him.
-The little extras such as making his favorite dishes for dinner or driving him to and from soccer practice may suddenly be appreciated.
+It’s especially easy for teens to take parents for granted, but a teen that spends a few weeks away at summer camp may learn to appreciate all that parents do.
+You might find that little things like making your teen’s favorite meal or driving them to and from soccer practice may suddenly be appreciated!

-Attending a summer camps for teens is beneficial to the social, mental, and physical health of growing tweens and teenagers.
-The whole family can benefit from a teenage summer camp!
+Attending a teen camp like Stone Mountain Adventures can be beneficial to the social, mental, and physical health of growing tweens and teens.
+In fact, the whole family may benefit from a teen’s time at summer camp!